 Department nominations for Spring 2020 are due Wednesday, January 29th.
 These students will then be contacted by Sweetland and asked to apply.

 - Letter explaining the nature and scope of the applicant's dissertation, its current state and why/how the applicant would benefit from the Institute

 - Recommendation letter from the Dissertation Chair

-Application deadline is February 2018.
+Application deadline for Spring 2020 is Wednesday, February 12th.

 Departments should coordinate with students to submit a hard copy of the application to Sweetland Center for Writing, 1310 North Quad.